Bibliomation-Inc/shoutbomb-extract/README.md

 # Evergreen Shoutbomb SMS Extract

-This software extracts notice data from an Evergreen server and securely transfers the output to Shoutbomb's SFTP server for SMS notification processing.
+This software extracts notice data from an Evergreen server and securely transfers the output to Shoutbomb's FTPES server for SMS notification processing.
 It consists of three separate scripts that can be scheduled to run at different intervals to provide timely SMS notifications to library patrons.

 ![Perl](https://img.shields.io/badge/Perl-39457E?style=for-the-badge&logo=perl&logoColor=white)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-336791?style=for-the-badge&logo=postgresql&logoColor=white)